marklailai/github.io/freqT/FT#5 - Using Technical Indicators Effectively in FT.md

 # Part 5: Using Technical Indicators Effectively in Freqtrade

-Welcome to Episode 5 of the Freqtrade series!
+Welcome to Part 5 of the Freqtrade series!
 Now that you've built your first custom strategy, it's time to level up your strategy logic with **technical indicators**.
 Indicators help you understand price trends, volatility, and momentum—and they're the foundation of most algorithmic strategies.

 In this episode, we’ll cover how to use common indicators in Freqtrade and provide examples for integration.